-4041 Methods II (Biology) Lec.
+Methods II (Biology) Lec.
 2 Lab.
 3 Cr.
-3 Prerequisite: a grade of "C" or higher in EDCI 3040 and admission to the Professional Teacher Education Program; or permission of the chair of the Department of Education.
-Integration of research-based standards-based planning, pedagogical and management practices. assessment roles, and selected materials, methods, and technologies for the purpose of preparing teacher candidates to become proactive biology/life science teachers who positively impact student learning in varied and multicultural junior high and high school settings.
-Inquiry-based instruction and science lab safety are emphasized.
-Field mentors, university content professors, and education faculty collaborate to guide critique and the planning implementation of candidates' biology/life science lessons.
+3 4041 Prerequisite: a grade of "C" or higher in EDCI 3040 and admission to the Professional Teacher Education Program; or permission of the chair of the Department of Education.
+Integration of standards-based planning, research-based pedagogical and management practices. assessment roles, and selected materials, methods, and technologies for the purpose of preparing teacher candidates to become proactive biology/life science teachers who positively impact student learning in varied and multicultural junior high and high school settings.
+Inquiry-based safety and science lab instruction emphasized.
+Field mentors, university content professors, and education faculty collaborate to guide and critique the planning implementation of candidates' biology/life science lessons.
 Field experience required.
 Offered SP.